Note: Some things have some notes linked to Tanion, the world

 quite a standard way to organize coins, so other kingdoms may have

 similar methods.
-Coins usually weight 10 grams each, except for gold
+Coins usually weight about 10 grams each, but some

 - Tin piece